yuqiaoliang/Drucker/drucker_android/README.md

 If you press the button, the app will jump to the corresponding page.

-Since we need further discussion about the approach to connect to backend server to read JSON file, the default setting for "login" button is "fail".
+For local testing, we created two JSON objects for success/fail login respectively(given by two url).
+Each JSON object includes a username and a validation field(the same as retrieved from server).

-To test successful log-in behavior, change the variable "success" on line 59(loginActivity.java) to "true".
+The defalt url is fail login.
+To test successful login behavior, use the first url in loginActivity.java(around line 77) and comment the line below for fail url.

 ## Deployment